Multiple sclerosis: Frequently asked questions

 What causes MS?

-Doctors still don't understand what causes MS, but, a person's environment, and possibly even viruses and bacteria may play a role.
+It’s still not understood what causes MS, but a person's environment, and possibly even viruses and bacteria, may play a role.

 No single gene causes MS, but there is evidence that close family relations may have a higher risk of also developing MS. The chances of a brother, sister, or child of a person with MS also developing the condition is less than 1 in 30.
 However, if one twin has MS, then there's around a 1 in 4 chance of the other twin developing it.